 Production accountants are specialists in their field and must have a sound knowledge of petroleum products in addition to an understanding of the industry's financial practices and government regulations.
 This program was developed and certified by the Canadian Association of Petroleum Production Accounting (CAPPA).

-This program is offered on the SAIT campus via an intensive, full-time 35-week program accredited by Alberta Advanced Education.
+This program is offered full-time on the SAIT campus via an intensive, full-time 35-week program accredited by Alberta Advanced Education.

 - Students who have successfully completed OGPA-210 Production Accounting - Oil Patch - Introduction - Level 1 may be eligible to use this course towards the Energy Asset Management Diploma and the Petroleum Land Administration Certificate.

 Graduates find work as production, operations, revenue or joint venture accountants in the petroleum industry.

 Students enrolling in the Canadian Association of Petroleum Production Accountant's CAPPA Certificate Program for course commencement as of July 1, 2017 onwards (the 2017-2018 academic year), will be required to complete the CAPPA Program (currently 5 courses) within three (3) years.
 This applies to all students regardless of institution or method of course delivery.
 Students enrolled in the program prior to July 1, 2017 will continue to have a five (5) year deadline for completion.